tpareli/mpv-stereo-downmix/README.md

 # MPV Stereo Downmix
-This is a .lua script for MPV that automatically downmixes surround sound to old school stereo with a customizable mix, utilising MPV's implementation of FFmpeg's lavfi filtering library.
+This is a .lua script for MPV that downmixes surround sound to old school stereo with a customizable mix, utilising MPV's implementation of FFmpeg's lavfi filtering library.

 Suitable for typical stereo setups with 2 loudspeakers or headphones.